Studio

 Projects belong to an organisation.
 Invite team members with roles (Admin, Designer, Developer) to control who can edit tokens and who has read-only access.

-The token editor is the main workspace.
-The left panel shows your token tree organised by type and sub-group, with a three-way segmented control at the top to filter by tier (Primitive / Semantic / Composition).
-Click any token to open the detail form on the right.
+The token editor is govern-first.
+Opening a project lands you in browse mode: the left panel shows your whole token tree organised by type and sub-group, with a segmented control at the top to filter by tier (Primitive / Semantic / Composition / Component) — but every token is read-only.
+Click a token and you get an inspector, not an editable form.

 When creating a semantic token, the reference picker only shows tokens of the same type.
 A colour token can only reference other colour tokens — this prevents nonsensical aliases.

-A release is an immutable, versioned snapshot of all tokens on a branch — tagged with a semver number (e.g. 1.2.0).
+A release is an immutable, versioned snapshot of all tokens on a branch — tagged with a version number (e.g. 1.2.0).
 Think of it as a published edition of your design system.

 Creating a release freezes every token value at that point in time.
-Team members can pull a specific release in the Figma plugin to QA past versions, and developers can reference a release version in the CLI:
+Team members can pull a specific release in the Figma plugin to QA past versions, and developers can pin their codebase to a specific release version using the CLI:

 Only Admins and Designers can publish releases.
 Developers can list and pull releases but cannot create them.